Ensifera-rules/Ensifera-SRD/pages/combat.md

 If you reach a critical mass proportional to the target, double the effective range of ranged weapons.

 ### Movement
-Grids tend to restrict creativity and you can allow free movement with a ruler.

 Movement mostly takes place at the Unit scale, but you may scale down to Ranks or figures according to circumstances.

 Cycling between ranks: swapping places with a figure from another rank takes 1 movement action for each (coordination).